Punyamittal/webniche/README.md

-# PortfolioCraft - Custom Portfolio Design Services
+# WebNICHE - Custom Portfolio Design Services

 A high-end, multi-page freelancing website for a service that builds custom portfolios for students, professionals, creators, and companies.
 The website features stunning, modern UI designs inspired by various reference styles.